ember-learn/cli-guides/guides/advanced-use/blueprints.md

 The `install` hook installs the blueprint and is not normally used when developing addons.
 If you don't want your blueprint to install any files, you can override the `install` hook.

-See the ember-cli [source](https://github.com/ember-cli/ember-cli/blob/master/lib/models/blueprint.js) for `install` hook details.
+See the Ember CLI [source](https://github.com/ember-cli/ember-cli/blob/master/lib/models/blueprint.js) for `install` hook details.

 ## Pod Blueprints